Patriss/SwiftCodingFor80Days/MiDiario.md

 ### Day 30: Mayo 23, 2017
 **Progreso del día**: Día 30/80  #SwiftCodingFor80Days :  Trabajando con MapKit, CLLocationCoordinate2D, tables and views.

+### Day 31: Mayo 24, 2017
+**Progreso del día**: Día 31/80  #SwiftCodingFor80Days :  2do. día trabajando con MapKit, CLLocationCoordinate2D, tables and views.